Bare Metal Kafka Using KRaft

 Minimum Service File

-Add the following contents to the kafka.service file for Broker 1, modifying the paths and options according to your setup:
+Add the following contents to the kafka_broker01.service file for Broker 1, modifying the paths and options according to your setup:

 [Unit]